joshuarbenton/hydraulic_gradient/README.md

-# Hydraulic Gradients - Three Point Problem
+# Hydraulic Gradients - Three Point Problem Time Series
-This program defines the direction of groundwater flow in 2-dimensions by assuming a linear change in water level between each well and expresses the water table as a plane.
+This program calculates the horizontal gradient and direction of groundwater flow by assuming a linear change in water level between three wells.

 Required inputs:
 1.)
 A time-series of water levels from three wells (see example files).
 Water levels must be expressed relative to the same datum between each well.